Catalytic converter 101

 Decanning, Crushing, and Commingling

-Material is then moved into the machinery, where all metal pipes and shells are removed and the ceramic inside is released.
-The machines crush and commingle the ceramic until it’s a homogenous and fine powder, in which every particle within has an equal chance of being analyzed.
+Material is then moved into a machine where the metal pipes and shells are removed and the ceramic interior is released.
+The machines crush and commingle the ceramic until it’s a fine, homogenous powder.
+This ensures that every particle will be analyzed and the final report will accurately reflect the precious metal content.

-The XRF benchtop machine is a non-destructive technique that measures secondary x-rays emitted by a sample.
-On the other hand, ICP measures the light intensity emitted by each precious metal within a sample.
+The XRF benchtop machine is a non-destructive technique that measures secondary x-rays emitted by a sample, while ICP measures the light intensity emitted by each precious metal within a sample.

-Both technologies are excellent choices, but they differ in time and financial investments.
-XRF is the less expensive machine and produces results relatively quick.
-Accuracy is excellent, but not as precise as ICP, which is a huge capital investment, but delivers extremely accurate assay results.
+Both technologies are excellent choices, but they differ in time and the financial investment required.
+XRF is the less expensive option and produces results quickly.
+While the accuracy of the results is excellent, it’s not as precise as ICP, which delivers extremely accurate assay results but requires a bigger capital investment.

-To maximize accuracy, PMR uses both XRF and ICP technologies to analyze your material because we know that with an accurate analysis, you get the most from your material.
+To maximize accuracy, PMR uses both XRF and ICP technologies to analyze your material.
+That’s because we know that with an accurate analysis, you get the most from your material.

 Your Assay Report and Getting Paid

-Your assay report is a critical piece of the recycling process as it allows you to understand your material and hedge your metals accordingly.
-At PMR, we believe in empowering you with all the information necessary to help you hedge effectively and get the best potential value for your converters.
-It’s for this reason that we include the following information in your assay report:
+Your assay report is a critical element of the recycling process because it allows you to understand your material and hedge your metals accordingly.
+At PMR, we believe in empowering you by providing you with all the information necessary to help you hedge effectively and get the best value for your converters.
+This is why we include the following information in your assay report:

 - Gross/net weights